FOLLOW: 79 93 mustang , mustang , svo

 While it was not the way the teams had envisioned the race to go, they had both finished with running cars and surprisingly covered the same amount of laps throughout all of the problems faced by each crew.
 The team would later take what they learned from the races to develop the SVO for production in 1984.
 As Ford Motor Company states "racing improves the breed".

-With the 1970's oil crisis putting pressure on Ford's muscle car sales, they were forced to make a change to make their performance line more appealing to the general public.
-Fast forward to fall of 1981, Ford develops the Special Vehicle Operations Department (SVO).
-This division of Ford was given the task of creating a sports car that both competed with entry-level European sports cars while still appealing to the American public and their desire for better fuel economy.
-The obvious choice was the Mustang as it already had a strong customer base and was well known for high performance capabilities.
+With the 1970's oil crisis putting pressure on Ford Motor Company muscle car sales, they were forced to make a change to make their performance line more appealing to the general public.
+Fast forward to the fall of 1981, Ford develops the Special Vehicle Operations Department (SVO).
+This division of Ford was given the task of creating a sports car that both competed with entry-level European sports cars like Porsche or BMW, while still appealing to the American public and their desire for better fuel economy.
+The obvious choice was the Mustang as it already had a strong customer base and was well known for high-performance capabilities.

-With the pressure on the fuel economy aspect of the Mustang, engineers showed no interest in the mass produced 5.0 V-8 and opted for a stronger, turbocharged version of Ford's 2.3L 4 cylinder found in the Ford Mustang II.
-This smaller engine not only helped with fuel economy, it helped reduce weight and improved weight distribution.
-This updated motor featured an electronic fuel injection system and intercooled turbo setup giving the SVO a stout 175 horsepower.
+With the pressure on the fuel economy aspect of the Fox Body Mustang, engineers showed no interest in the mass-produced 5.0 V-8 Mustang GT and opted for a stronger, turbocharged four-cylinder found in the Ford Mustang II.
+This smaller engine not only helped with fuel economy but also helped reduce overall weight and improved weight distribution.
+This updated high-performance four-cylinder engine featured an electronic fuel injection system and intercooler turbo setup giving the SVO a stout 175 horsepower.
 The car was also outfitted with a Hurst shifter from the factory to improve shifting.
-In 1985, changes to the motor netted another 30 horsepower bringing the total output to 205hp.
-The new SVO also got an update to its Borg-Warner 5 speed manual transmission along with a 3:73 gearing.
+In the 1985 model year, changes to the motor netted another 30 horsepower bringing the total output to 205 horsepower and 248 lb-ft of torque.
+The new SVO also got an update to its Borg-Warner five-speed manual transmission along with a 3:73 gearing.
 The final change was "Aero" style headlights used in mid-1985.

 In 1984 Ford released the SVO at a staggering $16,000.
 This was a surprise since the faster GT started close to $10,000.
-Here are the production numbers:
+Here are the limited-production numbers:

 1984 SVO Mustang